 @kristyjarvis_art: Play around with your booth set up at home and take pictures to help you remember.
 It will make set up the morning of a lot smoother.
 It also helps to test out your lighting to make sure you pack enough to light up your booth Make sure you clearly mark your prices.

 @tucker.ink: Our number one lesson learned the first year was that we should have priced every single item individually!
 People are far more likely to purchase if they can see the price upfront without having to ask.
-We had instead put up a sign that said 5x7’s $10, 8x10’s $20 and so on – this was NOT GOOD!
-People did not even see the signs and were not familiar with print sizes like we were… so everyone had to ask us to confirm the size print they were holding, which was not efficient.
+We had instead put up one sign that listed the price for each item – this was NOT GOOD!
+People did not even see the signs and were not familiar with print sizes… so everyone had to ask us to confirm the price of the product they were holding, which was not efficient.
 So, learn from our mistake and put price tags on everything!

 Get a card reader and do a practice transaction at home so you are familiar with it.
 We use Square.
 Also have plenty of small bills for change and keep your cash somewhere safe… in a money belt, preferably.
 We charge even prices with tax built in because it is far too difficult to produce coin change at such a busy event.
 A lot of buyers expect this, they see $20 on a print and hand us a $20 bill, so it is just easier on both sides.

 Find ways to draw people into your booth.
 Since this falls just before Halloween, we always have a “trick or treat” sign and candy in a big pumpkin.
 Some people just come grab candy, but we also hand them a business card, so that’s ok!
 This also gives the kids something to do while their parents shop.
-We built a marquee sign that lights up after dark and we always have decorative string lights in addition to our booth lights for ambiance.
+We also built a marquee sign that lights up after dark.

 Bring a helper!
 You cannot do this one alone.
-With that being said, when one of you grabs lunch… don’t eat in your booth.
-Step out and take a quick break, then swap.
-Otherwise, someone will ask you a question while you’re stuffing your face and that’s just not a good look 🙂 Try to not sit unless you’re taking a break.
+Try to not sit unless you’re taking a break.
 Stand up, move around your booth, spend time straightening things and replenishing business cards.
-If you’re sitting on your phone you can give off a negative vibe.
+Sitting on your phone and not saying hello can give off a negative vibe.